 7. Status indicators

 Status indicators are an excellent way to stay on top of each one.
 A status dashboard helps users prioritize their tasks, spot any issues, and follow up on things they may have forgotten about.
 A dashboard should present statuses in a clear manner for everyone involved in each workflow.
 Many automated workflows use color-coding to distinguish serious issues from trivial ones.

-8. KPI-based reports
+9. KPI-based dashboards and reports

-A powerful workflow automation platform will shine a light on any bottlenecks, recurring points of breakdown, jobs taking longer than usual, and more.
+A powerful workflow management system will shine a light on any bottlenecks, recurring points of breakdown, and jobs taking longer than usual.
 Tailoring dashboards to your specific KPIs may provide insight into workflows that may be unnecessary, or ones that might be missing.

 10. Different ways to visualize workflows

-Create automated workflows with Pipefy
+Manage and automate your workflows with Pipefy

 Automated workflows can transform an organization’s operations.
 Design efficient end-to-end workflows with Pipefy, and you won’t have to toggle between tools or worry about losing information along the way.
 Build smart automation rules, connect tools and departments, and let your team focus on strategic actions — all from a single place.
 Centralize and streamline your workflows by automating manual tasks, connecting processes, and creating standards on Pipefy’s no-code platform.